 The Waikiki Trolley visits many Honolulu Attractions including the Pearl Harbor.
 There are 4 different routes to explore including the Scenic Tour, Historic Tour, Shopping Tour, and the Island Tour.
 The Purple Line will take you there.
 Tickets start around $9 for a child day pass, and go up to $25 - $49 for an Adult 7 day pass.

 You can access the 4 main attractions from the visitor center which has a parking lot.
 From Waikiki it will take about 30 minutes to arrive.

 You’ll find yourself walking through a maze of vendors displaying all different types of goods.
 From thousands of different Hawaiian tee shirts to endless Hawaiiana goods, you’ll walk away in amazement if you don’t find anything you like here!

 It might be a bit much for one day, but just 10 to 15 minutes away is the Bishop Museum.
 It’s full of artifacts from Hawaii’s past and surrounding Polynesia history, culture, monarchy, and much more.
-I can’t tell you how much of a treat this Oahu attraction is!
+I can’t tell you how much of a treat this Honolulu attraction is!

 A big renovation is in the works for what could size up to be one of the best walking/biking trails on Oahu.

 The City of Honolulu is proposing both short and long term fixes in 2016 of the old 18 ½ mile Pearl Harbor Historic Trail, which stretches around the harbor itself and continues all the way to Nanakuli.

 Along with cleaning up this Oahu trail, the plan calls for creating seating, shade, fountains, and night lighting.
 The vision also includes a longer goal of building retail shops & restaurants, and park play areas along the Pearl Harbor trail section that starts at the Halawa Landing Visitors Center and ends at Lehua Elementary School.